girlscript/winter-of-contributing/Datascience_With_Python/Computer Vision/README.md

 2. Take multiple images of the chessboard from different viewpoints in order to cover all the coordinates precisely.
 3. Locate 2D coordinates of the chessboard.
 4. Calculate camera distortion.
-5. Undistort the image using the calculated caliberation.
+5. Undistort the image using the calculated calibration.

 ![Screenshot (493)](https://user-images.githubusercontent.com/36481036/134770083-50cc94f5-f337-4d4a-8bfa-7fe3dc53e378.png)